 - Obsessive-compulsive disorder

 - Learning difficulties

 - And other mental health problems

 Chances of having MTHFR gene mutation

 As mentioned above populations who have the MTHFR gene defect are over 50% generally.
-Some countries having higher rates than others which vary depending on ethnicity.
-If you can relate to any of the symptoms on this page you should get tested so that you know one way or the other, this is very important in preventing serious disease.
+Some countries have higher rates than others which vary depending on ethnicity.
+If you can relate to any of the symptoms on this page you should get tested so that you know one way or the other, this is very important in preventing serious diseases.